Moota started life as a World War Two prisoner of war camp in 1942.

 Moota building 1.jpg

 But the prisoners left their mark on Moota.
-They left behind them some beautiful wall paintings and a wonderful chapel with religious paintings and Biblical quotations, in German, on the walls.
+They left behind them some beautiful wall paintings and a chapel with religious paintings and Biblical quotations, in German, on the walls.

-Unfortunately, later, the paintings were destroyed by somebody with anti-German feelings.
+Unfortunately it has been said that, the paintings were destroyed by somebody with anti-German feelings.